-What is the main point of this chapter?
-How does it help the reader understand the hidden reality?
+What lesson is this intended to teach the reader?
+How does it help us understand the hidden reality?

 As repeated in verses 17, 25 and 32, "the Most High rules the kingdom of men and gives it to whom he will".